Kirkbampton, St Peter's Church

 History, tourist information, and nearby accommodation

-HERITAGE HIGHLIGHTS: Roma carved stone from Hadrian's Wall
+HERITAGE HIGHLIGHTS: Roman carved stone from Hadrian's Wall

 The Norman chancel arch has beautifully carved capitals, and you can see the face of a Green Man on the northern capital.